Twinaxial cabling: MIL-STD-1553

 The cable used to connect the MIL-STD-1553 bus and stub devices has a characteristic impedance of 78 ohms at 1 MHz.
-A 2-conductor twisted-pair cable known as Twinax is used to connect the bus and stub devices.
+A 2-conductor twisted-pair cable known as twinax is used to connect the bus and stub devices.
 The insulated pairs are balanced and have an overall shielding braid around the pairs.
 The twisting of the signal-carrying pairs theoretically cancels any random induced noise caused by the pair.
 The two internal dielectric fillers separate the braid from the pairs to minimize the leakage capacitance to ground.
 The fillers also assist in uniform twisting of the pairs.
 The 90% braid coverage protects the pair from external noise.
 The PVC outer jacket cable is suitable for laboratory use, while the high-temperature rated outer jacket cable is applicable for vehicle use.

+A concentric bayonet plug known as "TRB" is used.